The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 Step 3: Promote your content

-This step is of vital importance; it’s essential to creating a successful content piece based on the skyscraper technique.
+This step is of vital importance; it’s essential to creating an exceptional content piece based on the skyscraper technique.

 You can do that by finding the email address of the right person behind each of those websites and sending them high-quality outreach emails.